JorjaFox/library/unsorted/2008-04-30-stage_acting.md

 categories:
   - Uncategorized
 ---
-While the majority of Jorja&#8217;s stage work has been with [[Honeypot Productions]], she has also performed on stage elsewhere.
+While the majority of Jorja's stage work has been with [[Honeypot Productions]], she has also performed on stage elsewhere.

 ==Stage Acting==
 {|